DHersh3094/USGS-LiDAR-CLI-Tool/README.md

 A command-line interface tool for downloading USGS LiDAR data based on GeoJSON boundaries.

+## Data Source
+Data is accessed via the Registry of open data on AWS.
+See For more details, see the [USGS 3DEP LiDAR Point Clouds](https://registry.opendata.aws/usgs-lidar/) for information on how to cite.

 ## Features

 - Download LiDAR data from USGS 3DEP datasets using GeoJSON boundary files